ddsbook/blog/2014/drafts/data-exploration-in-r.md

 I grabbed the Malware Domain List from the same source the CS folks did, namely at [http://www.malwaredomainlist.com/mdlcsv.php](http://www.malwaredomainlist.com/mdlcsv.php).
 Since the CS folks suggested the data was in a gnarly format, I took a look at it in `bash`:

+	:::BashLexe
 	$ file mdl-export.csv
 	mdl-export.csv: ISO-8859 text, with CRLF line terminators

-Well, it is truly gnarily encoded, but it's easy enough to convert with `iconv`:
+Well, that's not *too* gnarily encoded (pretty much Latin-1), but it's easy enough to convert to something modern with [`iconv`](http://www.gnu.org/software/libiconv/):

+	:::BashLexer
-	$ iconv -t UTF-8 -f ISO-8859-15 mdl-export.csv > mdl.csv
+	$ iconv --to-code UTF-8 --from-code ISO-8859-15 mdl-export.csv > mdl.csv

-Now that R can read it, let's read the data in and start exploring.
+**Note that R could have read it in the original format**.
+You can try it yourself by just substituting the data files used in the `read.csv()` call.
+I'm just following along with the crutches Python seems to need.
+Now, let's hoover up the data and start exploring.

 	:::SLexer
-	mdl.df <- read.csv(file="~/Desktop/mdl.csv",
+	mdl.df <- read.csv(file="mdl.csv",
 	                   col.names=c('date', 'domain', 'ip', 'reverse',
 	                               'description', 'registrant', 'asn',
 	                               'inactive','country'))

-	# take a look at the structure of the data
+ First, we take a look at the overall structure of the data and peek at the start and end of the data set.

 	str(mdl.df)

 	## 'data.frame':    31015 obs. of  9 variables:
 	##  $ date       : Factor w/ 6892 levels "2009/01/01_10:00",..: 1 1 1 2 3 3 4 4 5 5 ...